psppspnaik209/FFLocker/README.md

 It works but
 USE AT OWN RISK
-I AM NOT RESPONSIBLE FOR ANY FILE LOSS
+I AM NOT RESPONSIBLE FOR ANY DATA LOSS
-Still in devlopment
+Still in development

 # FFLocker

-**FFLocker** (File Folder Locker) is a high-performance .NET console application that provides military-grade cryptographic "locking" of directories by encrypting files and obfuscating both file and folder names.
-It features advanced streaming encryption for unlimited file sizes, chunk-level intermittent encryption for maximum speed, and parallel processing for optimal performance.
+**FFLocker** (File Folder Locker) is a military-grade .NET console application that provides cryptographic "locking" of directories by encrypting files and obfuscating both file and folder names.
+It features advanced streaming encryption for unlimited file sizes, triple-redundant metadata storage, and parallel processing for optimal performance and reliability.

 ## Table of Contents